mikolalysenko/control-flow/doc/graph-types.md

 }
 ```

+The `node` parameter is the EsprimaNode which stores the

 ### GlobalScope
-The root scope object for the global scope
+The root scope object for the global scope.

 ```
 interface GlobalScope <: Scope {